 - Book Ends: Begins and ends with Reese and Finch sitting in a diner.

-- Brick Joke: The gang member was given a burger as help for giving Reese information despite having his hands tied and couldn't eat it.
+- Brick Joke: The gang member was given a burger as a reward for giving Reese information, despite having his hands tied and being unable to eat it.
 Guess what he is seen eating when he is finally allowed out.

 - Climactic Music: "Intro" by The XX.